tgi-io/tgi-core/spec/README.md

 return new Presentation().validationMessage;
 ```
 #### ATTRIBUTES
-<p>Presentation extends model and inherits the attributes property.
-All Presentation objects have the following attributes:</p>
+Presentation extends model and inherits the attributes property.
+All Presentation objects have the following attributes:

 &nbsp;<b><i>following attributes are defined::</i></b>
 ```javascript
 var presentation = new Presentation(); // default attributes and values